How to Surf Fish Using a Drone

 First, it needs to be decided what release mechanism or method will be used.
 This article will focus on the downrigger release as described in the Equipment Required section due to its simplicity, reliability, and low cost.

 Downrigger releases are readily available and can be purchased from tackle shops, sporting good stores, or online.
-The article author found Dubro downrigger releases at the local tackle shop to try, and found these releases effective that no other release devices/brands were attempted.
-A photo of a package of these downrigger releases are below.
+The article author tried (see photo below) from the local tackle shop, and found them so effective he didn't try any others.
+Dubro downrigger releases

-After acquiring a downrigger release device, it needs attached to the drone.
+After you get a downrigger release device, it needs to be attached to the drone.

-Attaching to the drone requires a line (braided fishing line works well) strung through the release and between the landing legs.
-Simply attach (tie) one end of the line to a landing leg, then thread through the downrigger's eye, and then finally tie off onto an opposing landing leg.
+Attaching it to the drone requires a line (braided fishing line works well) strung through the release and between the landing legs.
+Simply attach (tie) one end of the line to a landing leg, then thread it through the downrigger's eye, and then finally tie off onto an opposing landing leg.

-The author has the release tied to the drone's two back landing legs and has not had any issues; however, recommends that the release be attached at the center of an "X" at the bottom center of the drone by tying off to all four landing legs.
+The author tied the release to the drone's two back landing legs and has not had any issues; however, he recommends that the release be attached at the center of an "X" at the bottom center of the drone by tying off to all four landing legs.
 This will provide a balanced distribution of the payload under the drone during flight.

-- Ensure good knots are made and use a line of good strength.
-If not, then while trying to release, the hole system could come off due to untying or line breakage.
+- Make good knots and use a line of good strength.
+If not, the whole system could come off when trying to release, due to untying or line breakage.

-- Do not have too much line slack (especially if tying between two drone landing legs) as system could tangle in drone rotors upon release.
+- Do not have too much line slack (especially if tying between two drone landing legs) as the system could tangle in drone rotors upon release.
 (See Risks section)